ElmoreV/TaskPlanner_javareact/Erger.md

 - Fearing that the knowledge that I completed a repeated task gets lost/ not showing that the json is not up to date.
 5m - gefixt
 	- Make hash at load, and during handling (so undoing a thing will reset it to load state).
 	- Can I make the load order-independent?
 Maybe sort the tasks by id, and the topics... should be ordered?
 Except for the subtopics-order.
 Also by ID.
+ - Bug: source_supertopic is undefined in moveTopic - gefixt